Frequently Asked Questions

 May I apply on more than one instrument?

 Yes, you may apply for more than one instrument, but you must submit a separate application (with a reduced application fee) to apply on a secondary instrument.
-To apply on a secondary instrument, use the coupon code 03recruit5 on the final payment screen of the second application to obtain a reduced application fee on your second application.
-If accepted into overlapping programs, you may decide which program for which you wish to enroll.
+To apply on a secondary instrument, use the BUTI coupon code 02BUTI24 on the final payment screen of the second application to obtain a reduced application fee of $30.00 on your second application.
+If accepted into overlapping programs, you may decide which program you would like to attend.

 Where do I send my admissions materials?